crusyn/eth-explore/README.md

 Used Material UI components:

-- Material Table components for `TransactionDataGrid` - Material circular progress loading indicator
+- Material Table components for `TransactionDataGrid`
+- Material circular progress loading indicator between transaction and account data fetches
 - Typography throughout the app so it can quickly be updated with a new theme

 ### improvements